alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to-remove.md

 <figure><img src="../../.gitbook/assets/liquidity-pools/removing-liquidity-1-my-liquidity-main-panel.png" alt=""><figcaption><p>The pools where you are providing liquidity are displayed here.
 There is only one in this example.</p></figcaption></figure>

-### Step 2
+### Step 2: Select Pool

 Select the pool you would like to remove liquidity from, either through the "My Liquidity" panel or directly from the pool list.

 <figure><img src="../../.gitbook/assets/liquidity-pools/removing-liquidity-2-select-pool.png" alt=""><figcaption><p>STX-ALEX pool selection.</p></figcaption></figure>

-### Step 3
+### Step 3: Open the Remove Liquidity Tab

 Once in the panel of the pool, select the "Remove Liquidity" tab.

 <figure><img src="../../.gitbook/assets/liquidity-pools/removing-liquidity-3-remove-tab.png" alt="" width="375"><figcaption></figcaption></figure>

-### Step 4
+### Step 4: Enter Amount to Withdraw

 For this step, it's important to have in mind that the LP tokens you hold represent your share of the pool's funds.
 By entering the LP token amount, you're specifying the portion of the pooled funds you want to withdraw.
-Clicking the "Max" button sets your entire LP token balance, indicating you want to remove all liquidity from the pool.
+Clicking the `Max` button sets your entire LP token balance, indicating you want to remove all liquidity from the pool.

 When you enter the amount of LP tokens, you are specifiyng amount you will transfer to ALEX smart contract in order to receive your funds and any accrued fees in return.
 These fees are the ones accrued while holding those LP tokens.